-Senior executives and all Company employees are required to sign employment agreements or letters of offer which set out the key terms of their employment.
+Senior executives are required to sign employment agreements or letters of offer which set out the key terms of their employment.
 New letters are issued where there is a material change in the terms of employment.

-As outlined in the Board Charter, t Company Secretary is accountable directly to the Board, through the Chair, on all matters associated with the proper functioning of the Board.
+As outlined in the Board Charter, the Company Secretary is accountable directly to the Board, through the Chair, on all matters associated with the proper functioning of the Board.